What We Do

 Children of The Dump works with the poorest families in Manila to help transform their children’s lives.

-• Hundreds of people scavenge these dumps daily to find food scraps and rubbish that can be sorted by hand and sold for recycling.
+• Hundreds of people waste pick these dumps daily to find food scraps and rubbish that can be sorted by hand and sold for recycling.

 • Families struggle to earn enough for a single daily meal.
 Their tiny, flimsy homes are shacks without mains water or drainage right beside the stinking and filthy dumps with the rats and insects.
 Homes often flood during the monsoons.